-This article was written by the Great British Mag editorial team on 27 January 2021.
+This article was updated by the Great British Mag editorial team on 8 March 2022

 So, you’ve chosen to study for your degree in the UK.
 Great – that’s one decision made but the next step is finding the right university for you out of the 165 higher education institutions in the UK.
 But having so many to filter through might seem a little overwhelming so we’ve pulled together 10 of the most important things to consider when making that all-important decision of which UK university to study at.